-Howard Shreckengost of New Bethlehem, PA, was appointed to the Council of Trustees in 2001 and reappointed in 2009.
+Howard Shreckengost of New Bethlehem, PA, was appointed to the Council of Trustees in 2001 and reappointed in 2009 and 2013.
 He has owned and operated Char-Val Candies in Porter Township for 45 years.
 Mr. Shreckengost spent eight years a member of the New Bethlehem Borough Council, three as president.
 He has also served on the Redbank Valley Municipal Authority and on the board of directors of New Bethlehem Bank.

 Jeffrey J. Szumigale

-Jeffrey J. Szumigale ('82) of Erie, PA, was appointed to the Council of Trustees in 2001 and reappointed in 2003.
+Jeffrey J. Szumigale ('82) of Erie, PA, was appointed to the Council of Trustees in 2001 and reappointed in 2003 and 2009.
 He is Senior Vice President and Managing Director for PNC Advisors in Northwest Pennsylvania.
 Mr. Szumigale is President of The Board of the Boys & Girls Club of Erie, board member of the United Way of Erie County, board member of the PNC Foundation in Northwest PA, President's Associate of Mercyhurst College, and treasurer of the Board of Trustees of St. Vincent Health System.
 He also serves as a member of the Estate Planning Council of Erie.
 In 1989 he received the Sales and Management Executive Award as outstanding sales winner.
 He was recognized again by the Sales and Marketing Executives in 1996 as the Distinguished Salesperson of the Year.
 Mr. Szumigale earned a B.S. in Marketing from Clarion University and an MBA from Gannon University.